Grey Power Motueka

 We are requesting that Council return a greater percentage of rates income back to Motueka in the form of maintenance of facilities (museum, library), parks and reserves and that basic repairs and maintenance of kerbs and footpaths - for safety of mobility scooters, wheelchairs, prams and indeed pedestrians - should have priority over projects like resealing serviceable carparks.
 We have lobbied for more accountability over the millions collected in river rates that evidence little real work and seem mostly squandered in administration costs.
 Community safety is of growing concern as the police presence in Motueka diminishes (see below).

-The current Committee for GPM, elected at the 12 May AGM is:
+The current Committee for GPM is:

-President - Barry Goodman
+President - Monty Tawhai

 Vice President - John Kelly (Publicity Officer)